Complex Orders on BOX

 Complex Orders may be exposed to the market to solicit liquidity before being booked or canceled.

 - Participants specify whether they want the order exposed or not.
 If no specific instruction is provided on the order, the default behavior will be to expose the Complex Order.

 - If the Participant elects not to have the Complex Order exposed, the order will follow standard processing; the order being traded, booked or cancelled without the current exposure process.

-- The exposure period is established by BOX, not to exceed one second.
+- The exposure period is established by BOX Options, not to exceed one second.
 Currently, the exposure period is set at 100 milliseconds.

 Participants may submit Complex Orders to the COPIP, which provides potential price improvement through an auction process.